Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Applications: Cryptography

-Specific instances of this problem are LWE and LWR.\footnote{LWR can be interpreted as giving MSB's of the inner product.} This problem is also related to bit security of Diffie--Hellman keys in (finite) extension fields \cite{MVHNP} (and similarly, to the polynomial version of LWE).

-Similar to the solution to HNP in $\Z_p$, one expects to have a solution in $\Z_{p^m}$ for the $\sqrt{\log(p^m)} = \sqrt{m\log(p)}$ MSB's.
-A result in this fashion is given by Shparlinski in \cite{Poly-HNP} to the \emph{polynomial HNP}.
-As mentioned in the final two sentences of~\cite{Poly-HNP}, this result also holds for general multivariate polynomials.
-However since MVHNP consists of a multivariate polynomials of degree one, it is possible to adjust this solution even when only $\sqrt{\log(p)}$ MSB's are given.
-This however, requires $p$ not polynomial in $m$.

-The resulting algorithm is a rather straightforward lattice attack, very similar to known algorithms for LWE, that reduces the problem to the closest vector problem in a certain lattice.
-A related problem is the \emph{trace-HNP}~\cite{trace-HNP}, which can be interpreted as MVHNP under some basis, due the linearity of trace.
+Specific instances of this problem are LWE and LWR, and it is related to \emph{trace-HNP}~\cite{trace-HNP} and \emph{polynomial HNP}~\cite{Poly-HNP}.
+Similar to the solution to HNP in $\Z_p$, one can give a solution in $\Z_{p^m}$ in the random access model for a function $f$ that outputs $\sqrt{\log(p^m)} = \sqrt{m\log(p)}$ MSB's of its input (derived from~\cite{Poly-HNP}, for example).

-One can also define a chosen-multiplier version of the multivariate hidden number problem (CM-MVHNP), as done in \cite{MVHNP}.
-By proving an analogue of the Fourier scaling property in higher dimensions the latter work generalizes Theorem \ref{HNP_thm} to the case of CM-MVHNP.
+One can also define CM-MVHNP, the chosen-multiplier version of the multivariate hidden number problem, similar to CM-HNP.
+To solve this variant we need an analogue of the Fourier scaling property in higher dimensions.
+Such an analogue, which we call the multivariate scaling property, is given in~\cite[Lemma 13]{MVHNP} and we sketch it now.